 Love stories often include people finding partners who seem to have traits that they lack, like a good girl falling for a bad boy.
 In this way, they appear to complement one another.
 For example, one spouse might be outgoing and funny while the other is shy and serious.
 It’s easy to see how both partners could view the other as ideal – one partner’s strengths balancing out the other partner’s weaknesses.
 In fact, one could imagine the friends and relatives of a shy person trying to set them up with an outgoing person to draw the shy one out.
 The question is whether people actually seek out complementary partners or if that just happens in the movies.

-For example, in one study researchers found that college students preferred descriptions of mates whose written bios were similar to themselves or their ideal self over those described as complementing themselves.
+For example, in one study researchers found that college students preferred descriptions of mates whose written bios were similar to themselves or their ideal selves over those described as complementing themselves.
 Other studies have supported this finding.
-For example, introverts are no more attracted to extraverts than they are to anyone else.
+For example, introverts are no more attracted to extroverts than they are to anyone else.

 Why are we so sure opposites attract?